 Because of what God has done for us in Jesus, we have already been set apart for his special purposes.
-By the power of God's Spirit we pursue growing in godliness so that we more clearly reflect Jesus Christ in our lives.
+By the power of God's Spirit, we pursue growing in godliness to more clearly reflect Jesus Christ in our lives.
 We do so in anticipation of the day when Christ will return and complete the process of sanctification by making us perfect reflections of Christ.

 What is Sanctification in the Lives of Christians?